-Fish can be examined as live whole specimens under anaesthesia (for example, with MS222), as freshly killed or preserved/fixed or as dissected fresh or preserved fins.
+Fish can be examined as whole specimens either live under anaesthesia (for example, with MS222), freshly killed, or preserved.
+In addition, fresh or preserved fins can be examined.
 The same examination method (see Section 4.3.1) is used in all cases.
 Examination of live, anaesthetised fish is very time-consuming and not recommended.
-Examination of formaldehyde-fixed fish is not recommended for reasons of operator safety.
-Formaldehyde-fixed Gyrodactylus specimens are also very difficult to identify.